yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 Looking at the task manager at this point shows that the OpenOCD task is running and the GDB task is still not.

-# Start the GDB:
+# Starting the GDB:
-Select PlatformIO -> Run -> Start Debugging or simply press F5.
+Select PlatformIO -> Run -> Start Debugging or simply **press F5**.
 This will start the GDB and the actual ESP32 debugging session begins.

 The "Start OpenOCD (debug) task" terminal (if still kept open) continues with logging the interaction between GDB and OpenOCD, giving you always an idea whats going on: